- Property code: REPOSE

 Ground floor bedrooms; Three double bedrooms with 4ft 6in beds, one bunk bed bedroom with 3ft bunks.
 Two of the double bedrooms have TVs.
 Bathrooms; Each bedroom has an en-suite with a shower, wash hand basin and a WC.
 There is a further bathroom on the first floor with bath, wash hand basin and WC, and a further closet with a WC and wash hand basin.
 Kitchen; fully equipped, washer/dryer, dishwasher, two section oven, gas hob, fridge freezer, microwave and toaster.
 Dining area; Table and chairs to seat 8.
 Living room; sofas, Flat screen TV, gas wood burning stove.
 Games Room: Sofas, games console with screen, further games, bathroom leading off this room.

 Several sunny terraces some with decking and outside furniture.
-The garden above is reached via steps and terraced in parts.
+The garden above is reached via steps and on an incline.
 The garden is not fully fenced.

 - Included: Bed linen and towels (guests must bring their own beach towels), Wi-Fi, central heating, electricity.